stackt52/bio-id/search-service/README.md

 ## Search Service

-The Search service is a component of the NPBVS.
-It exposes endpoints for searching for a client given a fingerprint
+The `Search-service` exposes endpoints for searching for a client given a fingerprint

 ## Features